 Alora has a great culture and popular festivities like the gastronomic day, one of the most important and known as the "Perotas Soup Day", dedicated to Alora’s most traditional dishes and celebrated every mid October.
 But let's find out the most popular traditions in Alora, in case you visit Malaga at a certain date.

 - The Holy Week (Semana Santa) is another popular festivity in the municipality, typical of the Christian religion.

-- Another festivity worth mentioning is the "Flamenco Song Festival", celebrated during the month of July.
+- Another festivity worth mentioning is the "Flamenco Song Festival", celebrated during the month of July or August.